yush2106/uwsgi-env/README.md

   })
 </pre>

-5. Add WebAPI locations in the NGINX config file, `nginx.conf`.
+5. Add the WebAPI locations to the NGINX configuration file, which is typically located at `/etc/nginx/sites-available/default`.

-nginx.conf
 <pre lang="bash">
 server {
   listen       8080;